 Build strategy, not chunks.

 One of the most common things we hear is that microlearning is just “chunks” of knowledge or training.
-Not only is this an oddly unflattering description of the rather svelte microlearning, it also gives the impression that if you break a piece of long-form learning into equal, small pieces, you automatically create microlearning.
+Not only is this an oddly unflattering description of the rather svelte microlearning, it also gives the impression that if you break a piece of long-form learning into equal, small pieces, you automatically made microlearning.

 Microlearning should be informed by a greater strategy.
 The content of each micro lesson should be unique, to-the-point, and compelling.
 Microlearning should build upon itself to deliver a new skill over time.